Apple supplier Foxconn pushed China to ease COVID curbs - WSJ

 Dec 8 (Reuters) - Apple supplier Foxconn's 2317.TW founder-director Terry Gou had warned China that the government's zero-COVID stance would threaten the position of the world's second-largest economy in the global supply chain, the Wall Street Journal reported.

-Foxconn, which is the biggest assembler of iPhones, declined to comment, while Gou's office did not immediately respond.
-China's State Council Information Office could not be immediately reached for comment.
+Gou's office said in a statement that it "sternly denies" the facts in the report.
+Foxconn, which is the biggest assembler of iPhones, declined to comment, while China's State Council Information Office could not be immediately reached for comment.

 The Taiwan-based company's Zhengzhou plant, which saw a month-long unrest in November, has lifted its "closed-loop" management curbs on Thursday.